sapphyrus/vdf/README.md

 ## Usage

-Parsing a VDF is simple:
+Parsing a VDF file is simple:

 ```ruby
 require "vdf"